samerlahoud/tutorial-lpwan-iot/SPECTS-18/technical-specs.md

     - LoRaWAN uses multiple orthogonal spreading factors simultaneously on the same channel

 ### How LoRa Enables Low Device Complexity and Cost?
-- Reduce baseband processing complexity through:
+- Reduce baseband processing complexity:
-    - limiting message size: maximum application payload size between 51 and 222 bytes, depending on the spreading factor
+    - Short messages: maximum application payload size between 51 and 222 bytes, depending on the spreading factor
-    - using simple channel codes: Hamming code
+    - Simple channel codes: Hamming code
-    - simple modulation: LoRa
+    - Simple modulation: LoRa
-    - supporting only half-duplex operation: no simultaneous transmission and reception
+    - Support only for half-duplex operation: no simultaneous transmission and reception
-- Reduce RF processing complexity and cost through:
+- Reduce RF processing complexity and cost:
-    - using one transmit-and-receive antenna
+    - One transmit-and-receive antenna
-    - not using a duplexer (since only half-duplex operation is supported)
+    - No duplexer (only half-duplex operation is supported)
-    - on-chip integrating power amplifier $\Rightarrow$ single-chip modem implementation (since transmit power is limited)
+    - Single-chip modem and power amplifier (low transmit power)

 ## LoRaWAN Physical Architecture